Madjox0/eval-mds/ReadMe.md

 ```

-# A few tips to use Git
+# Some tips for using Git

-## Create your first repository
+## You have create your first repository

 ```bash